 The River Wylye is failing its WFD phosphate criteria, with a Moderate rating in 2016.
 It also has a Moderate rating for macrophytes and phytobenthos, but a High rating for macroinvertebrates and other water quality indicators, including ammonia and dissolved oxygen (DO).
-Chemical TRP measurements by the regional water supply company, Wessex Water, indicated that TRP concentrations in the River Wylye have been reduced since the 1990's due to phosphate stripping from upstream sewage works discharges and general investment.
-TRPI calculated using both spring and autumn macroinvertebrate communities has consistently increased between 1991 and 2011, from low to very low TRPI values (Figure 3).
-This indicates that the macroinvertebrate community composition has shifted towards greater proportion of

-311 TRP sensitive families in association with declining concentrations of TRP over the 312 same period.
+Chemical TRP measurements by Wessex Water indicated that TRP concentrations in the River Wylye have been reduced since the 1990's due to phosphate stripping from upstream sewage works discharges.
+TRPI calculated using both spring and autumn macroinvertebrate communities has consistently increased between 1991 and 2011, from low to very low TRPI values (Figure 2).
+This indicates that the macroinvertebrate community composition has shifted towards greater proportion of TRP sensitive families in association with declining concentrations of TRP over the same period.
 Despite following the same broad trend over the 20-year monitoring period, the correlation between TRP and TRPI was relatively weak for both spring and autumn datasets (r = 0.32 and 0.45, respectively; Figure 2b).
 This is because whilst TRPI mirrors the declining trend and shorter-term fluctuations in TRP, the magnitude of fluctuations between years was not predicted well.
-Correlations for MTR (n = 11) and TDI (n = 7) against measured TRP indicated no significant correlation in either case and they misleadingly indicate increasing TRP pressure as TRP declines.
+Correlations for MTR (n = 11) and TDI (n = 7) against measured TRP indicated no significant correlation in either case and they incorrectly indicate increasing TRP pressure as TRP declines.